To learn more about our training solutions, visit us at www.hfxtraining.com

 Providing learners’ the opportunity to progress through ranges of difficulty, and benefit from this kind of important skill-building, is just one of the beneficial learning outcomes of business simulations.
 Next up, we’ll continue our this Blog Series with a new post on integrating deliberate practice into your simulation.

 Be sure to check out our other posts in the series by following the links below.
-For more information on how HFX can help you with simulation-based business strategy training, please contact us at firstname.lastname@example.org.
+For more information on how HFX can help you with simulation-based business strategy training, please visit us at www.hfxtraining.com.